Team-Pisces/capstone/README.md

 `npm install`

+### Plaid, JWT, Google oAuth

+Cashed useds Plaid to connect to our user bank accounts, JWT to secure all routes and google oAuth for secure external login.

+To use these features developers will need to set up environment variables in a .env file

+We use the `dotenv` library to handle our environment variables.

-Create a .env file (this will store all of the necessary environemnt variables) Please contact one of our team members to request access to these keys
+Please contact one of our team members to request access to the necessary keys.